Honolulu Prison Rights Attorney

 - You are unable to file a lawsuit for mental or emotional injury unless you can also show a physical injury.

-Myles S. Breiner’s Law Offices have a low and successful history of advocating for prisoner rights under the most serious circumstances.
+Myles S. Breiner Attorney at Law has a low and successful history of advocating for prisoner rights under the most serious circumstances.
 Entrust your case to our passionate defense attorney and have your civil and human rights protected.

 Have Your Rights Protected Even in Prison

-At the Law Offices of Myles S. Breiner, we offer compassion, understanding and a passion for protecting prisoners.
-Call us at 808-526-3426 or contact us online.
+At Myles S. Breiner Attorney at Law, we offer compassion, understanding and a passion for protecting prisoners.